MJR's Castep Notes

 -v " on

-- castep.org, including an on-line manual, and instructions for obtaining Castep for academic use: it will be free, once the ink is dry on some legal agreements.
+- castep.org, including an on-line manual, and instructions for obtaining Castep for academic use for free.

 - Castep at Bitbucket

 - JISC hosts a Castep email list